KL-BSS: Rethinking optimality for neighbourhood selection in structural equation models: Preliminaries

-To this end, we develop upper and lower bounds on the sample size $n=n(\delta,\mclass)$ such that \eqref{eq:minimax} holds.
-When these upper and lower bounds match (up to problem-independent constants and/or logarithmic factors of the sparsity level $\log \sps$), we call the resulting sample size the \emph{optimal sample complexity}.
-We do not hide logarithmic factors of the dimension $\dd$.
-An estimator $\estsupp$ is called optimal if it achieves \eqref{eq:minimax} with the optimal sample complexity.
+When $n=n(\beta,\Sigma,\sigma^2)$, this corresponds to the \emph{pointwise} sample complexity of the estimator $\estsupp$.
+To further characterize the minimax performance, we study the sufficient and necessary conditions on $n = n(\mclass)$ such that the guarantee \eqref{eq:guarantee} holds \emph{uniformly} for all $(\beta,\Sigma,\sigma^2)\in\mclass$.
+When the conditions match up to problem-independent constants, we call the resulting sample size the optimal sample complexity.
+We do not suppress logarithmic factors of the dimension $\dd$.
+An estimator $\estsupp$ is called optimal if it achieves \eqref{eq:guarantee} uniformly over $\mclass$ with the optimal sample complexity.